 While the benefits of a raw food diet for dogs are compelling, there are also potential risks that need to be considered:

-4. Cost and Convenience: Preparing a balanced raw diet for dogs can be time-consuming and expensive, requiring careful sourcing of ingredients and planning of meals.
+- Cost and Convenience: Preparing a balanced raw diet for dogs can be time-consuming and expensive, requiring careful sourcing of ingredients and planning meals.
 Pet owners need to be prepared to invest time and effort into meal preparation to ensure that the diet is balanced and nutritious.

-5. Transitioning Challenges: Some dogs may experience digestive upset when transitioning to a raw food diet for dogs, including diarrhea or vomiting.
+- Transitioning Challenges: Some dogs may experience digestive upset when transitioning to a raw food diet for dogs, including diarrhoea or vomiting.
 It’s important to transition gradually and to monitor your dog’s health closely during the transition period.

-How Much Raw Food to Feed Your Dog
+How Much Raw Food Should You Feed Your Dog

-Determining how much raw food to feed your dog depends on several factors, including the dog’s size, age, activity level, and overall health.
-As a general guideline, adult dogs should be fed 2-3% of their ideal body weight per day in raw food for dogs.
+Determining how much raw food you can feed your dog depends on several factors, including the dog’s size, age, activity level, and overall health.
+As a general guideline, adult dogs should be fed 2-3% of their ideal body weight per day in raw food.
 For example, a 20 kg (44 lbs) dog would need approximately 400-600 grams (14-21 oz) of raw food daily.

 Monitoring Your Dog’s Weight and Health

-When transitioning to a raw diet for dogs, it’s crucial to monitor your dog’s weight and overall health closely.
-Regular weigh-ins and body condition assessments can help ensure that your dog is receiving the appropriate amount of raw food for dogs.
-If you notice any changes in your dog’s energy levels, coat condition, or digestion, it may be necessary to adjust the diet or consult with a veterinarian.
+When transitioning to a raw diet, it’s crucial to monitor your dog’s weight and overall health closely.
+Regular weigh-ins and body condition assessments can help ensure that your dog is receiving the appropriate amount of raw food.
+If you notice any changes in your dog’s energy levels, coat condition, or digestion, it may be necessary to adjust the diet or consult a veterinarian.

 Adjusting Portions Based on Activity Level